-The amendment is not expected to have any significant impact on the Group at the time it will take effect, as there is non-existent of such transaction as Sale and Leaseback within the Group or with external parties.
+The amendment does not have any significant impact on the Group, as there is non-existent of such transaction as Sale and Leaseback within the Group or with external parties.

 • Amendments to IAS 7 & IFRS 7 - Supplier Finance Arrangements

 In May 2023, the Board issued amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments.
 The amendments clarify the characteristics of supplier finance arrangements.
 In these arrangements, one or more finance providers pay amounts an entity owes to its suppliers.
 The entity agrees to settle those amounts with the finance providers according to the terms and conditions of the arrangements, either at the same date or at a later date than that on which the finance providers pay the entity's suppliers.